Kaspur2012/Llamacpp-Model-Launcher/README.md

 ##   Change Log

 *   12/01/2025 -
-    *   significant to offload to cpu strategy, minor changes to the other 2 strategy
+    *   significant changes to offload to cpu strategy, minor changes to the other 2 strategies
     *   user has option to enter desired context in Tuning Assistant window, whether it will me met is another question.
 Auto is set to max or achievable context.
 *   11/20/2025 -
     *   added --mmproj parameter popup for qwen3 VL model during the initial starting of tuning